Should I use Blogger for my website in 2023?

 Ready to try out Divi?

-If you’re thinking of building a blog or website, you might be wondering: Should I use Blogger for my website in 2023, or is there a better option?
+If you’re thinking of building a blog or website, you might be wondering: Should I use Blogger for my website in 2024, or is there a better option?
+As with most things on the internet, the answer is – it depends!
 Let’s look at what Blogger is, the pros and cons of using Blogger, and what alternatives you might want to use instead.
+Then, you can have all the information you need to know if you should choose Blogger or another platform for your website!

 First of all, what is Blogger?

 Blogger is a free platform, owned by Google, for… you guessed it!
 Blogging!
+Shocking, I know.
 It’s a fairly straightforward platform where you can sign up quickly and start blogging right away.
+If you’re new to blogging, it’s a great and quick way to get started.
+When I first started building my online business back in 2012, Blogger is what I used.
+It’s very easy to just set up an account and start posting blog posts.

 What are the pros and cons of using Blogger?